You open the mailbox. There's a letter from Charlotte-Mecklenburg Schools. Your child's school assignment just changed.

 Ready to check?
 Look up your school assignment zone on the CMS website.

-And if you want to know what your home is worth in the new zone, we can help with that too.
+And if you're wondering what your home is worth in the new zone, we can help with that too.

 How We Researched This

-School construction data from CMS Bond Construction project updates and WFAE reporting (accessed April 2026).
+School construction data from CMS Bond Construction project updates and WFAE reporting (accessed April 2026; re-verified July 2026).
 Student reassignment numbers from the CMS superintendent's boundary recommendation via WFAE (May 2025).
-School zone value premiums based on Charlotte-area home sales tracked by Redfin and national research on school zone pricing.
-All claims verified against published CMS board documents.
+School zone value premiums are illustrative, based on Redfin's national school-zone pricing research; there's no Charlotte-specific study of the same design.
+School construction and reassignment facts checked against published CMS board documents.